This post or page may contain affiliate links. Please click here to read my disclosure policy.

 There were were so many times that I wanted to quit and so many times I was convinced that I would have to quit even though I didn’t want to at that point.
 We had a very hard time, especially at first, because my son never got a good latch until he was six months old (keep reading to see what I did)–SIX MONTHS.
 I battled having a low supply at times due to, in my opinion, PCOS.
 But with a little help from the things listed below, we’ve made it and now it feels like second nature!

-This journey has meant a lot to me and I wanted to share the 10 things that help with breastfeeding.
+This journey has meant a lot to me and I wanted to share 10 things that help with breastfeeding–making it easier for you and baby!

 **BUT really quickly, I just want to say that formula is awesome and if you formula feed at any point, either exclusively or to supplement, that’s awesome.
 We have had to supplement with formula when my supply dropped and my son wasn’t gaining enough weight.
 I have no shame and neither should you!
 He loved being snuggled with a bottle in his mouth just as much as breastfeeding–and so did I. There’s no shame in choosing or needing formula at any point!
 Don’t let anyone tell you otherwise.
 We used it for a little while to supplement when needed.
 Fed is best.
 Period.**